 A deep dive into understanding the world of neurodiversity and what it looks like from childhood through adulthood

-Incorporate Positive Behavior Support techniques into the camp environment (these techniques work for groups of all ages and are easily transferred to other settings and groups)
+Incorporate Positive Behavior Support techniques into a natural environment (these techniques work for groups of all ages and are easily transferred to other settings and groups)

-Create behavior charts, reward systems, and visual schedules
+Create behavior charts, reward systems, visual schedules, and social stories

 Skills Needed to be Successful: